davidMfolkins/math_game/planning.md

 Questions
 - This class will contain the logic for the questions
 - Need to be initialized with questions
-- Methods like questions, which question they are on, answers

-Game
-- This class will hold the game logic
-- Needs to be intalized with something
-- Methods like
+- Methods like checking the answer